 Spending on judicial races grows; confidence wanes.

-large sums of money are involved in the election of judges, public
+When large sums of money are involved in the election of judges, public confidence drops.

 Judging is not a popularity contest.